-Many Native American communities have limited access to substance abuse rehab and treatment services.
+Many Native American communities have limited access to substance misuse rehab and treatment services.
 Nearly 20% of native adults need treatment for drug or alcohol use disorders, but only 12% actually receive treatment.1

-These low rates of recovery program engagement may be in part due to significant barriers to treatment that native communities face, including transportation issues, lack of health insurance or poor insurance coverage, poverty, cultural stigma associated with substance abuse, and a shortage of appropriate rehabilitation and treatment options in regions where native populations are concentrated.22
+These low rates of recovery program engagement may be in part due to significant barriers to treatment that native communities face, including transportation issues, lack of health insurance or poor insurance coverage, poverty, cultural stigma associated with substance misuse, and a shortage of appropriate rehabilitation and treatment options in regions where native populations are concentrated.14

 Researchers have developed strategies that blend traditional native teachings with evidence-based practices.

-To help eliminate these barriers to care, communities and researchers have developed strategies that blend traditional native teachings with evidence-based practices and cognitive behavioral therapies.23
+To help eliminate these barriers to care, communities and researchers have developed strategies that blend traditional native teachings with evidence-based practices and cognitive behavioral therapies.

-Traditional approaches include but are not limited to:22,24
+Traditional approaches include but are not limited to:14,15

 - Talking circles.